D7460N/D7460N.dev/ADD.md

 <h3 id="classless-css">: : CLASSLESS CSS : :</h3>

-Classless CSS is an advanced development technique where targeted default layout and form elements are defined in the CSS itself, without the use of class selectors or "hooks" in the HTML.
-This minimizes HTML bulk (page loads faster), keeps the HTML clean from inline styles, and allows D7460N to lockdown and or maintain control over said targeted default layout and form elements.
+Classless CSS is a development technique that lets developers define default layout and form elements in the CSS without needing to use class selectors or "hooks" in the HTML, reducing page size and keeping the HTML clean.

 <br />

 <h3 id="semantic-html-elements">: : SEMANTIC HTML ELEMENTS : :</h3>

-Web accessibility and usability begins with semantic structural HTML.
+Web accessibility and usability utilize semantic structural HTML.
 Semantic structural HTML lays the foundation upon which assistive and other technologies leverage, build, and operate successfully.

 HTML : :
 ```html